lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-31-Ackermann-not-PR-I.md

 </pre>

 I find this last result (A12) rather curious.
 Adding 4 to the first argument is a super gigantic leap and doesn't seem necessary.
-On the other hand, e can make it as big as we wish, so who cares?
+On the other hand, it can be as big as we wish, so who cares?
 And as stated, the theorem follows quickly from the previous one.